julianecassidy/rx-takehome/README.md

 ### Known Bugs and Features to Be Implemented
 - logout (if you would like to log out currently, you'll need to clear localStorage and refresh)
 - schema updates: Ideally medId and userId on the Rx model will have a unique together constraint and associated error handling.
-- error handling in general: Using the app outside of expected will not go well.
+- error handling in general: Using the app outside of expected actions will not go well.
+Try a refresh if you get stuck somewhere.
 - password hashing and improved authentication/authorization
 - protecting routes from non-logged-in users